San Chan (SAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 San Chan Historical Price

-According to the latest data gathered on San Chan live price page, the current price of San Chan is 0.00602488USD.
-The circulating supply of San Chan(SAN) is 911.99M SAN , giving it a market capitalization of $5.54M.
+According to the latest data gathered on San Chan live price page, the current price of San Chan is 0.01119677USD.
+The circulating supply of San Chan(SAN) is 911.99M SAN , giving it a market capitalization of $10.14M.

 The San Chan Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.